daigotanaka/daigotanaka.github.io/marathon-and-parenting.md

 ![Connecting dots](http://static.selquote.com/quotes/b7b06e97974bab664ca79eacf16ea8e4.jpg)

 The journey to get here made me proud.
-A journey that finally started to make sense in the hindsight.
-"You can't connect the dots looking forward; you can only connect them looking backwards.
-So you have to trust that the dots will somehow connect in your future.", says Steve Jobs.
+A journey that finally started to make sense in the hindsight. *"You can't connect the dots looking forward; you can only connect them looking backwards.
+So you have to trust that the dots will somehow connect in your future."*, says Steve Jobs.
 My **dots**, I recall:

 - Age 13: Started to **code**.
 Coded in machine language because the chip was too slow for BASIC interpreter.
 Broke the hardware while **hacking** to extend